FOUNDATION

 Simply put, we make sure they have the best experience possible, so they can be the best they can be in the future.

-Through the Skills Builder Framework, we can support our students to understand their existing skills and identify gaps they might have as well as see what progress looks like by getting to know what the next steps are to improve their essential skills further.
+Through the Skills Builder Framework, we can support our students to understand their existing skills and identify gaps they might have, as well as see what progress looks like by getting to know what next steps are to improve their essential skills further.
+We offer a variety of different ‘Pathways to Adulthood’ courses, ranging from pre-entry level to level 1; with a mixture of classroom, practical and enrichment activities.
+Our aim is to equip students with skills, confidence, an opportunity to meet new friends and explore new opportunities at a pace that feels right for them.

 OUR ‘PATHWAYS TO ADULTHOOD’ COURSES